 The last of humanity is frozen like popsicles, traveling from star to star.
-These guys, Sparkie and Spazoid have to find the popsicle people a new home.
+These guys, Sparkie and Spazoid have to find the popsicle-people a new home.
 No pressure right?
-Unfortunately the partners crashed on alien planet and they’re going to go through some evil, face-hugging, Easter-bunnies to get their rockets back.
+Unfortunately the partners have crashed on alien planet.
+They’re going to go through some evil, face-hugging, Easter-bunnies monsters to get their rockets back.
 On the way, they’re joined by a complaining goat and an insane alien robot.

 Meet the Boys on The Way to The Ground

 High above the surface of an alien world, our heroes plummeted toward the ground.